lorenzofox3/tpl-stream/readme.md

 ``tpl-stream`` is a Javascript template library that supports streaming.
 You can use it in your server, but not only, to generate html: it works everywhere as long as the runtime implements [web streams](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream).

 It is very small compared to the alternatives and does not require any build step, while providing [very good performances](./benchmark).
+You will find more details in [this blog post](https://lorenzofox.dev/posts/html-streaming-part-2/)

 ## Installation